MikeGawi/ePiframe/README.md

 ## Main features

-* Pull photos (supports all formats including RAW, videos are ignored) from one or more albums in Google Photos (shared between users who can modify the content) and/or from local folder and automatically prepares them for attached display (automatic conversion to black-and-white with 6 different presets, color inversion, limited palette, etc. and various background colors)
+* Pull photos (supports all formats including RAW, videos are ignored) from one or more albums in Google Photos (shared between users who can modify the content) and/or from local folder and automatically prepares them for attached display (automatic conversion to black-and-white or multicolor e-Paper with 6 different presets, color inversion, limited palette, etc. and various background colors)
-* Non-HDMI e-Paper Waveshare SPI or any other HDMI, Composite displays supported
+* Non-HDMI e-Paper Waveshare/Pimoroni (black-and-white or multicolor) and SPI or any other HDMI, Composite displays supported
 * With e-Paper display photo is shown even if power (or network) is down as e-Paper takes power only during refresh and doesn't have backlight - so no blank frames
 * Works with Desktop or CLI (console) OS versions and even for Raspberry Pi Zero W (wireless) and offline Raspberry Pi Zero (when using local source) + Raspberry Pi OS Lite
 * Autonomic device, once configured can be left headless with system service supervising whole process that is auto recovering and auto starting by itself